piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-initialization-and-emission.md

 |      y (=2)      |    (z,x)    |
 |      z (=3)      |    (x,y)    |

 Multiple circular inflows can be defined on a single boundary through multiple surface fluxes, e.g. to enable the simulation of multiple inlets on a chamber wall.
+Circular inflows are also supported with axisymmetric simulations, under the assumptions that the chosen surface is in the yz-plane (and thus has a normal direction in x) and the minimal and maximum radii are in the positive y-direction.

 ### Adaptive Boundaries